collective/collective.exportimport/README.rst

 Customize export and import
 ===========================

-This addon is meant to be adapted to your requirements and has multiple hooks to do so.
+This addon is designed to be adapted to your requirements and has multiple hooks to make that easy.

 Export Example